biotorrents/documentation/docs/install.md

 # Application setup

 This section should use a separate Unix user for each component.
-Gazelle, Ocelot, IRC, and sitebot should each have a distinct home folder and full shell.
+Gazelle, Ocelot, IRC, and sitebot should each have their own home folder and shell.
-The applications would otherwise be an insecure jumble and hard to maintain.
+Otherwise the applications would be an insecure jumble and hard to maintain.

 ## Gazelle